SQUADS

 This insight brought further questions to the research

-Why do users that play SQUADS daily choose our competitors to complete “jobs to be done”?
+Why do SQUADS daily players choose our competitors to bet?

 4. The Opportunity

-Connect Tier 4 and 5 users' unmet needs — perceived control over their squad and more meaningful rewards — to their existing betting habit, redirecting part of that weekly activity to LivescoreBet and unlocking higher wallet share from an already engaged but undermonetised audience.
+Connect Tier 5 users' unmet needs —perceived control over their squad and more meaningful rewards —to their existing betting habit, redirecting part of that weekly activity to LivescoreBet and unlocking higher wallet share from an already engaged but undermonetised audience.

-Bet placement % uplift from Tier 4 & Tier 5 Squads players
+Bet placement % uplift from Tier 5 Squads players

 5. Ideation